rchikhi/benchmphf/README.md

-a benchmark tool for constructing minimal perfect hash functions
+a benchmark tool for the construction of [minimal perfect hash functions](https://en.wikipedia.org/wiki/Perfect_hash_function#Minimal_perfect_hash_function)

+From Wikipedia: A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers—usually [0..n−1] or [1..n].

-the phf library is: https://github.com/wahern/phf emphf is: https://github.com/ot/emphf
+the phf library is: https://github.com/wahern/phf

+emphf is: https://github.com/ot/emphf

 the aim of this program is to evaluate the time and memory used by those MPHF libraries during construction of the structure.

-it creates a minimal perfact hash function over the following input keys: a random set of 64-bits integers
+it creates a minimal perfect hash function over the following input keys: a random set of 64-bits integers
 (however both libraries support more versatile input, e.g. strings)